NYC Community Land Access Summary

-Some gardens in NYC are privately owned by organizations whose mission it is to support gardens, like the New York Restoration Project.
+Some community sites in NYC are privately owned by organizations whose mission it is to support them, like the New York Restoration Project.
 Some are owned by the organization that runs them, like the 1100 Bergen Street Block Association in Crown Heights.
-Some gardens are simply there with the permission of the land owner (others are on privately owned land without the private owner's consent).
+Some public spaces are simply there with the permission of the landowner (others are on privately owned land without the owner's permission).

-A lot of vacant lots in New York City are privately owned.
-Individual community groups and private landowners who see the benefits of having a site activated versus sitting abandoned and vacant also work together to make urban agriculture opportunities.
-The big difference is that when it's a private owner, it really is all about the relationship.
+Many vacant lots in New York City are privately owned.
+Individual community groups and private landowners who see the benefits of having a site actively used, versus sitting abandoned and vacant, sometimes work together to create community spaces and opportunities.
+The big difference is that when working with a private owner it is really all about the relationship.

-A good online tool that might help you find an existing garden to plug into is Garden Maps (it shows gardens on public AND private land).
-An even better tool is your feet - take a walk and meet the gardeners in your neighborhood.
+A good online tool that might help you find an existing community garden to plug into is Garden Maps (it shows gardens on public AND private land).
+An even better tool is your feet - take a walk and find the ones in your neighborhood!

 We have more detailed information about working with private land owners here.